dwaned/max-profit-calculator/README.md

 Then the system should choose which combination of indices to choose so that from the given value of savings. the maximum profit is returned.

+The inputs are:
+ - Savings: An Integer representing a monetary value
+ - Current Prices: A list of 1 or more stock prices, only identified by the index in the list
+ - Future Prices: Yeah... in this fictious world, the system knows the future expected prices of the stock corresponding by index to the current prices list.

+ The outputs are:
+ - A list of 0 or more indices corresponding to the combination of current prices stocks that would give the maximum profit based on the available savings
+ - An integer value of the maximum profit returned with the combination of indices

 Example:

 Savings value: 5